adamallo/MITHE/README.md

 ../MITHE_loop.sh out manifest.txt params/exe_params params/filtering_params params/NAB_params params/covB_params params/PAF_params 8 1 1 2 1
 ```

-To obtain the final list of variants after all MITHE jobs have finished, execute the MITHE_getVariants.sh, indicating the folder with MITHE results and the output file name.
-This can only be done when MITHE has run with output verbosity=2, and vcf output activated.
+To obtain the final variant analysis after all MITHE jobs have finished, execute the MITHE_getVariants.sh, indicating the folder with MITHE results and the manifest file.
+This can only be done when MITHE has run with output verbosity=2, vcf output activated, and only one combination of parameter values (see below).

 ```
-../MITHE_getVariants.sh out/ variants.tsv
+../MITHE_getVariants.sh out manifest.txt [recalling options]
 ```

 ## MITHE parameters